 About William H. Kaempfer

-William H. Kaempfer is Vice Provost, Associate Vice Chancellor for Budget and Planning and Professor of Economics at the University of Colorado at Boulder.
+William H. Kaempfer is Senior Vice Provost, Associate Vice Chancellor for Budget and Planning and Professor of Economics at the University of Colorado Boulder.
 He joined the faculty at the University of Colorado in 1981 after earning his Ph.D. in economics from Duke University in 1979.
 He has also taught at the University of Washington, the University of North Carolina at Greensboro, the Claremont Graduate School, Claremont McKenna College and the College of Wooster.

 Kaempfer's research focus is in the area of international political economy, especially on the topics of trade policy, international economic sanctions and the transmission of policy influence between nations.
 Working with Anton Lowenberg, Kaempfer has co-authored books on international economic sanctions and South African apartheid.
 In addition he has co-authored an advanced text in international trade theory with James Markusen, James Melvin and Keith Maskus.
 Other topics on which he has written papers include international voter turnout, NAFTA, trade in ivory, Congressional regulatory legislation, college football and salary arbitration in Major League Baseball.
 In total, Kaempfer has authored or co-authored more than 85 books, articles, book chapters and book reviews.